 - Liquid Lion’s Mane extract was given to rats with crushed peripheral nerve injuries, to see if it might help nerve repair.
 Researchers reported that rats who received Lion’s Mane seemed to recover faster and show better nerve regeneration.
 Researchers concluded “daily oral administration of H. erinaceus could promote the regeneration of injured rat peroneal nerve in the early stage of recovery.”5

 - In an in-vitro study, researchers investigated how Lion’s Mane’s “nerve-activating” activity might help myelin sheaths, which wrap brain cells and help them function in many ways.
 During the study, researchers observed that with Lion’s Mane, myelination started sooner and finished faster, leading them to conclude it “demonstrated a regulatory effect on the process of myelin genesis in vitro.”6

-In this study, 30 men and women between the ages of 50 and 80 diagnosed with mild cognitive impairment were given either a placebo or 250 mg Lion’s Mane (96%) three times daily for 16 weeks.
+In this study, 30 men and women between the ages of 50 and 80 diagnosed with mild cognitive impairment were given either placebo or four 250 mg tablets containing 96% Lion’s Mane three times daily for 16 weeks.
 Subjects were tested using a cognitive function scale before starting supplementation; at weeks 8, 12, and 16; and once more 4 weeks after stopping supplementation.
 Researchers reported the Lion’s Mane group exhibited higher cognitive performance scores during supplementation, but those stores decreased significantly after supplementation stopped.